Oleksandra2/TestGreenNew/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 ---

-# Import a trained Core ML model and use the Vision framework to prepare a certain image for the classification, then use the classification
+# Import a trained Core ML model and use the Vision framework to prepare a certain image for the classification, then use the classification result to fetch products of a certain product category from the sample data service.
 <!-- description --> Import a trained Core ML model and use the Vision framework to prepare a certain image for the classification, then use the classification result to fetch products of a certain product category from the sample data service.
 Import a trained Core ML model and use the Vision framework to prepare a certain image for the classification, then use the classification result to fetch products of a certain product category from the sample data service.

 ## You will learn